 We would all like to maintain peak colour – that hair highpoint when your fresh colour looks great.

-However…for a variety of reasons, some of us are more likely than others to experience colour fade.
 My own hair wilfully obstructs my efforts to do pretty much anything to it, including retaining consistent colour.
-I rolled the ‘super fine, flat, porous hair’ with a dash of ‘stubborn greys’ dice, which has taken Agatha Christie levels of sleuthing and experimentation that would make my science teacher proud to conquer.
+I rolled the ‘super fine, flat, porous hair’ with a dash of ‘stubborn greys’ dice, which makes achieving a nice, balanced colour and tone a bit trickier.

-I have finally established a routine which involves less shampoo, no heat (water or tools), salt spray, a hat collection and ‘less colour, more often’ and which delivers beautiful, ongoing great colour outcomes, and healthy, shiny hair which is not hideously flat.
+I have finally established a routine which involves less shampoo, no heat (water or tools) on my hair, a hat collection and ‘less colour, more often’ approach delivers ongoing great colour outcomes, and healthy, shiny hair which I am super happy with.

 I am not alone in these challenges, and sharing is caring, so …here’s my top ten tips to avoid and manage colour fade:

 - Avoid heat on your hair.
 Any direct contact with heat sources such as styling tools and even hot water in the shower will erode your hair health.
-If you must use hot styling tools, please use a thermal heat protection product, and make it a good one.
+If you must use hot styling tools, use a thermal heat protection product, and keep it the styling time and process as short as you can.

 - Hot water can also be as damaging as direct heat.
 Flick your hair out of direct contact with hot water in the shower, and lower the temperature to lukewarm when you are washing and rinsing your hair.
 Heat will open up the cuticle, which can lead to colour ‘leakage’.